 If you are concerned about someone you have seen sleeping rough please contact Streetlink.
-You can do this online or by calling 0300 500 0914.

 The details you provide will be given to our outreach service and they will find the individual and connect them to support.
 They will also check to see if they’re already getting help.

 From April 2021 we introduced a local based scheme across the district called "No First Night Out".
 This has helped 63 people to be placed in accommodation in its first six months.

 There is help and support available for everyone who is sleeping rough in the district.
 The council has employed Housing Pathway Officers who provide outreach, accommodation and support services and we also work with partners like Maggs Day Centre (along with other Council’s in the county) to provide a “Navigators” service which offers help and support to rough sleepers.

 The outreach workers work closely with Worcestershire Homeless Prevention & Engagement Service (HoPES), the councils commissioned service (provided by Caring for Communities and People).HoPES offer support services to homeless single and childless couples including access to services such as healthcare, welfare rights advice and rehousing pathways.